William Eaton (soldier): War with Tripoli and the Battle of Derne

 The Americans included eight marines and two navy midshipmen.
-It was with that force that Eaton and Caramelli made the 600 mile trek from Alexandria to Derne, a coastal city within the realm of Tripoli.
+It was with that force that Eaton and Karamanli made the 600 mile trek from Alexandria to Derne, a coastal city within the realm of Tripoli.
 By the time the band had reached the Gulf of Bomba, they had eaten their last rations and the Arab factions were on the verge of mutiny.
 Eaton had written to Captain Isaac Hull of the USS Argus requesting that the ship meet them there with supplies, but when they arrived on April 15, there was no ship to be seen.
 The next day, however, the Argus appeared as Hull had seen the smoke from their fires.
 After resupplying, they continued their journey, and on April 27, 1805, Eaton's forces attacked and took control of Derne.
-"Captain Presley O'Bannon of the U.S. Marine Corps raised the American flag for the first time over a conquered foreign city."
+"First Lieutenant Presley O'Bannon of the U.S. Marine Corps raised the American flag for the first time over a conquered foreign city."
 At the Battle of Derne, one marine was killed and two were wounded.
 Eaton was wounded in the left wrist.

-Twice Yusef Caramelli's forces tried and failed to take back the city.
-With the bey of Derne on the run and Hamet Caramelli reestablished in Derne, Eaton thought to march toward Tripoli.
-He requested reinforcements from Barron but instead received word that US Consul-General Tobias Lear was negotiating peace with Yusef Caramelli.
+Twice Yusef Karamanli's forces tried and failed to take back the city.
+With the bey of Derne on the run and Hamet Karamanli reestablished in Derne, Eaton thought to march toward Tripoli.
+He requested reinforcements from Barron but instead received word that US Consul-General Tobias Lear was negotiating peace with Yusef Karamanli.
 Then he received word from Lear himself that he was to surrender Derne as peace had been reached on June 4.
 The terms of the treaty required the US to pay $60,000 for the release of the crew of the Philadelphia.
-Hamet Caramelli and his entourage of about 30 were allowed to leave, but his wife and family were held captive until 1807, as provided in the treaty.
+Hamet Karamanli and his entourage of about 30 were allowed to leave, but his wife and family were held captive until 1807, as provided in the treaty.